 the case for the value of arts education.

-Work with the stakeholders in our region is increased and regular arts integration in the K-12 classrooms.
-This integration includes identifying the connections between the Visual and Performing Arts Standards for
+Worked with the stakeholders in our region is increased and regular arts integration in the K-12 classrooms.
+This integration included identifying the connections between the Visual and Performing Arts Standards for

 the State of California, the Common Core, and content standards throughout the curriculum.

-Provide all-day professional development for both districts to focus on arts integration across the art disciplines and California Common Core curriculum.
-(Strategic Direction #1, Curriculum and Instruction, Strategic Direction #3, Making the Case) Last week of October/first week of November invite teachers from each K-8 site (6 in county), cover the cost of up to two substitutes per site.
-The intent is to provide access to the TEAL Scale Up modules prior to the professional development.
+Provided all-day professional development for both districts to focus on arts integration across the art disciplines and California Common Core curriculum.
+(Strategic Direction #1, Curriculum and Instruction, Strategic Direction #3, Making the Case) Last week of October/first week of November, we invited teachers from each K-8 site (6 in county), covered the cost of up to two substitutes per site.
+The intent was to provide access to the TEAL Scale Up modules prior to the professional development.

 (Strategic Direction #1, Curriculum and Instruction) Congo Kids ‘field test’ their training to follow up with their distance lessons.
 The goal is to train classroom teachers, PE teacher and teaching artist.
 This program will deliver 18 lessons in writing, video support.

 Provided a 2-day integrated arts education program for teachers in June, 2020 via the Create Eastern Sierra Summer Arts Institute (Strategic Direction #2, Partnerships).
 This will be free to all Mono County teachers.